flyway/flyway-play/README.md

 ### Prod

 In production mode, migration is done automatically if `db.${dbName}.migration.auto` is set to be true in application.conf.
-Otherwise it failed to start when migration is needed.
+Otherwise, it failed to start when migration is needed.

 ```
 $ play -Ddb.default.migration.auto=true start